workfloworchestrator/orchestrator-core/docs/reference-docs/auth-backend-and-frontend.md

                 "method": request_method,
                 "arguments": {"path": request.path_params, "query": {**request.query_params}, "json": json}, }
-        }
 ```

 Note:
-During app initialization a **is_bypassable_request** method can be passed into the app that receives the Request object
+The default authentication method allows for the passing in of **is_bypassable_request** method that receives the Request object
 and returns a boolean.
-When this method return true the request is always allowed regardless of opa or other results.
+When this method returns true the request is always allowed regardless of other authorization decisions.

-Request can be made 'bypassable', meaning they are always allowed for authenticated users.

-`graphql_authorization`:
+`graphql_authorization`: A method that applies authorization decisions to graphql requests.
+Specializes OPA authorization for GraphQL operations.
+GraphQl results always return a 200 response when authenticated but can return 403 results for partial results as may occur in federated scenarios.

+### Customizing

 When initializing the app we have the option to register custom authentication and authorization methods and override the default auth(n|z) logic.